Networks top-level element

 name: my-app-net

-It can also be used in conjunction with the external property to define the platform network that the Compose implementation should retrieve, typically by using a parameter so the Compose file doesn’t need to hard-code runtime specific values:
+It can also be used in conjunction with the external property to define the platform network that Compose should retrieve, typically by using a parameter so the Compose file doesn't need to hard-code runtime specific values:

 networks: